-2016 (Columbus): Has made 24 appearances (22 starts) for Crew SC in 2016, with 21 appearances coming at left midfield and three at right midfield ... has scored three goals and added six assists .. came on as a second-half substitute at left midfield at Portland (March 6) ... made another substitute appearance at right midfield vs. Philadelphia (March 12) ... registered his first start of the campaign at left midfield at Chicago (March 19) ... continued in the starting lineup at FC Dallas (April 2), scoring his first goal of the season on a corner kick from Federico Higuain ... again started at Montreal (April 9) ... notched his first career two-helper game with a one-goal, two-assist performance against New York City FC (April 16) ... started against Montreal (May 7) where he registered his third assist of the season ... played 45 minutes during a start in the international friendly against Veracruz (May 11), notching an assist ... started against Colorado at right midfield (May 14), shifting to left midfield later in the contest ... repeated that with a start against Toronto at right midfield (May 21) ... started at left midfield against Real Salt Lake (May 28), recording his second two-assist game of the campaign ... again started at left midfield at Philadelphia (June 1) and continued there for every League match since ... notched his sixth assist of the season vs. Orlando (July 23) ... received an international call-up and earned his 18th cap for Iraq in a friendly against Qatar (August 8) ... scored his third goal of the season in a start against New York City FC (August 13) ... notched an assist as part of a 2-0 win during a start at New England (August 20) ... made two appearances in the 2016 Lamar Hunt U.S. Open Cup ... started at forward, scoring a goal in the 4-0 win over Tampa Bay (June 15) ... again started in the Round of 16 clash at Chicago (June 28).
+2016 (Columbus): Has made 28 appearances (26 starts) for Crew SC in 2016, with 25 appearances coming at left midfield and three at right midfield ... has scored four goals and added nine assists .. came on as a second-half substitute at left midfield at Portland (March 6) ... made another substitute appearance at right midfield vs. Philadelphia (March 12) ... registered his first start of the campaign at left midfield at Chicago (March 19) ... continued in the starting lineup at FC Dallas (April 2), scoring his first goal of the season on a corner kick from Federico Higuain ... again started at Montreal (April 9) ... notched his first career two-helper game with a one-goal, two-assist performance against New York City FC (April 16) ... started against Montreal (May 7) where he registered his third assist of the season ... played 45 minutes during a start in the international friendly against Veracruz (May 11), notching an assist ... started against Colorado at right midfield (May 14), shifting to left midfield later in the contest ... repeated that with a start against Toronto at right midfield (May 21) ... started at left midfield against Real Salt Lake (May 28), recording his second two-assist game of the campaign ... again started at left midfield at Philadelphia (June 1) and continued there for every League match since ... notched his sixth assist of the season vs. Orlando (July 23) ... received an international call-up and earned his 18th cap for Iraq in a friendly against Qatar (August 8) ... scored his third goal of the season in a start against New York City FC (August 13) ... notched an assist as part of a 2-0 win during a start at New England (August 20) ... registered a one-goal, one-assist performance as part of another victory vs. San Jose (August 27), scoring his first-ever regular-season penalty for Crew SC in the match ... earned a call-up by the Iraq National Team ahead of two 2018 FIFA World Cup qualifiers against Australia (September 1) and Saudi Arabia (September 6), earning his 19th cap and 20th caps with starts in each match ... returned to Crew SC's starting lineup against Vancouver (September 10) ... started at Orlando (September 17) and recorded his ninth assist of the season ... again started vs. New England (September 25) ... made two appearances in the 2016 Lamar Hunt U.S. Open Cup ... started at forward, scoring a goal in the 4-0 win over Tampa Bay (June 15) ... again started in the Round of 16 clash at Chicago (June 28).

 2015 (Columbus): Meram made 31 appearances (28 starts) at left midfield in 2015, scoring six goals and notching five assists.
 He started the home opener against Toronto FC (March 14) and registered the game-winning goal.
 He missed the club’s match against New York (March 28) while on international duty with the Iraq National Team, but returned with a start at Vancouver (April 8), where he recorded his first assist of the season.
 He scored in consecutive matches following a tally against Philadelphia (April 25).
 Meram recorded his second assist of the season with a helper on Kei Kamara’s second goal vs. Seattle (May 9) and earned his third assist via Kei Kamara’s eighth-minute goal vs. Chicago (May 22), which was the 500th-ever home regular-season goal in Black & Gold history.
 He started the club’s international friendly vs. Valencia CF (May 27) and made his 100th appearance in MLS and for Crew SC with a start at Orlando (May 30).
 Meram received his second international call-up of the season from the Iraq National Team and earned his 14th cap by starting the team’s friendly at Japan (June 11).
 He recorded assists in back-to-back games for the second time in his career with a helper at Orlando (August 1).
 Once again, Meram received a call-up by Iraq ahead of two 2018 FIFA World Cup qualifiers, scoring his first international goal against Chinese Taipei (September 3) and his second against Thailand (September 8).
 He earned an additional call-up and started for Iraq in a 2018 FIFA World Cup qualifying match at Vietnam (October 8).
 In the Audi 2015 MLS Cup Playoffs, Meram started all five games for Crew SC, scoring the fastest goal in MLS postseason history (nine seconds) in the First Leg against the New York Red Bulls in the Eastern Conference Championship (November 22).
 Meram made a substitute appearance in both Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17) and its Round of 16 match at Orlando (June 30).